charmoniumQ/execution-description/se4rs/main.md

 ```
 \normalsize

-The process labeled `figures` references the process labeled make as a prerequisite using the XML RDF reference syntax.  <!-- TODO: cite RDF XML -->
+The process labeled `figures` references the process labeled make as a prerequisite using the XML RDF reference syntax [@gandon_rdf_2014].
-The example depects a simple `depends_on` predicate, but one might use the albeit more complex wfdesc vocabulary to describe these dependencies.
+The example depects a simple `depends_on` predicate, but one might use the albeit more complex wfdesc vocabulary [@soiland-reyes_wf4ever_2013] to describe these dependencies.
 One can view specifying the software environment as just prerequisite steps in the computational DAG[^define-dag].
 The purpose of an execution language is not to usurp the build-system or workflow engine, which both already handle task DAGs; there must be some minimal support for DAGs just for the cases where the DAG of tasks is not already encoded in a build-system or workflow engine.